Swiss-Library-Service-Platform/add_email_to_bursar_files_from_eduid/README.txt

 HOW TO USE IT
 -------------
-- Close Excel (to avoid conflicts with the script)
+- Close Excel
 - Get an Alma Users API key with read rights
-- Open the script "add_email_from_eduid.ps1" for edition
+- Open the current script for edition
 - Add the key in this file below "$API_KEY" in "Variables to be edited by the user" section
 - Add the absolute path to the file to modify (somthing that should normally beginn with "C:\...")
-- Save and run the script with Powershell
+- Save and run the script (double click on it)

 RESULT
 ------